 The next level in ethically mined diamonds is mine to market diamonds, where the stone can be traced back to its original mine with transparency all along the supply chain.
 These stones are rare - most diamonds go through a complex supply chain of miners, dealers, cutters, distributers, traders, and importers - you can't be sure where that stone originated or the practices of that mine.
 Mine to market stones are the highest standard in ethical sourcing - it means no unethical practices can be hidden.

-For a simple ethical option, shop Canadian diamonds or Argyle mined diamonds.
-Both of these regions are known for their transparent ethical diamond mining practices.
+Canadian diamonds or Argyle mined diamonds are some of the most ethical diamonds on the planet.
+Both of these regions are known for their transparent ethical diamond mining practices with strict environmental protection laws and labor standards.

 Questions to Ask to Ensure a Diamond Is Ethical